-The prize will be awarded for a work first published or distributed in the United Kingdom between 1st August 2016 and 31st July 2017.
-A work must be available for retail purchase in the United Kingdom, on 31st July 2017.
+The prize will be awarded for a work first published or distributed in the United Kingdom between 1st August 2018 and 31st July 2019.
+A work must be available for retail purchase in the United Kingdom on 31st July 2019.
+This includes 'Print on demand' book formats.
 A resubmission or re-working of a work previously submitted shall not be eligible.
 The entry must be in book format and not the format of a magazine or other periodical or anthology.
 In a collection of essays or articles by a single author, the inclusion of material previously published but now in book format for the first time will be acceptable.
 Books of photographs will not be excluded but to qualify they must have a substantial text.

 c) Determination of eligibility

 Determination of eligibility shall be in the sole discretion of the trustees whose decision shall be final and binding.

 The decision as to the prizewinner will be made by a panel of judges appointed by the Trustees.

 The decision will be final and no discussion about it will be entered into.

 Applications shall be submitted as soon as possible by an independent publisher responsible for the first publication (or distribution) of an English language edition of that work in the United Kingdom.
 Entries will not be accepted direct from the authors, and the submission of an author’s work by their publisher will imply agreement by the author that they are willing for the submitted work to be considered.
 Publishers outside the United Kingdom must give the name and address of the United Kingdom distributor.

 Entry for the prize can only be effected by submission of: